K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-2-4-1-2'/> 3.2.2.4.1.2.
 Check Contributors List Search
 1. The condition that can be searched in the contributor list is one contributor ID.
 ![047]
-2. After entering the search word, click “ENTER” or “Magnifying glass” image button to check.
+2. After entering the search word, click the “ENTER” or “Magnifying glass” image button to check.
 ![048]

 ###### <div id='3-2-2-4-1-3'/> 3.2.2.4.1.3.
 Check/ Modify Contributor's Detail Information